ukdavewood/Blender-Multicolour-GCode-Importer/README.md

 ## About

-MultiColour Blender GCode Importer is substantial enhancement to kmnunleys simple plug-in that translates printer GCode into Bezier curve paths in Blender, and creates a simulated multicolour timelapse of the print.
+MultiColour Blender GCode Importer is an enhancement to kmnunleys  plug-in that translates printer GCode into Bezier curve paths in Blender, and creates a simulated multicolour timelapse of the print.

 ## Example timelapses
 https://youtu.be/28RHWP2CYZw?si=LybDFLo7hO7BbCez